wwarthen/RomWBW/Source/Doc/UserGuide.md

 ### Auto-Submit Batch Files

 All of the operating systems supplied with RomWBW have the ability to execute a "batch" of commands by creating a batch submission file containing the commands to be executed.
-The specifics of using batch files in a specific operating system is covered in its specific documentation.

-At boot, the operating system will look for a specific batch file (`PROFILE.SUB` for CP/M 2.2 and 3) on the boot drive and execute that batch file automatically.
-This allows you to automatically customize your operating system with any commands desired at boot.
-CP/M 2.2 did not originally have the ability to automatically excute a batch file at boot, but the CBIOS in RomWBW has added this capability.
+The mechanism for running commands automatically at startup varies by operating system.
+In some cases, it was built into the original operating system.
+In other cases, I have added this capability in the RomWBW BIOS of the operating system.

+Here is an overview for each operating system:

+- **CP/M 2.2** - Will run PROFILE.SUB as a SUBMIT file if it exists in
+  A: at startup.
+Note that CP/M 2.2 itself does not have this ability -- I added it to the RomWBW CP/M 2.2 BIOS.
+So, it will not be documented in the normal CP/M 2.2 manual.

+- **Z-System (ZSDOS 1.1)** -  Will run run PROFILE.SUB as a SUBMIT file
+  if it exists in A: at startup.
+Works exactly the same as CP/M 2.2.
+Not part of the operating system, but added by me, so it is not documented in the ZSDOS Manual.

+- **NZCOM** - Will run the command STARTZCM at startup.
+This is normally an alias file.
+You use SALIAS to edit such files.
+Please see Section 3.1 Creating an Alias of the NZCOM Users Manual included in the Doc/CPM folder of the RomWBW distribution.
+Note that the NZCOM distribution inclues a PROFILE.SUB file.
+NZCOM itself is launched from ZSDOS.
+The included PROFILE.SUB accomplishes this.
+Do not modify this file unless you fully understand the NZCOM boot process.

+- **CP/M 3** - Will run PROFILE.SUB as a SUBMIT file if it exists in A:
+  at startup.
+This mechanism is built into the CP/M 3 operating system.
+  Please see Section 4.5 Executing Multiple Commands and Section 5.2.74 Executing the SUBMIT Command of the CPM3 Users Guide included in the Doc/CPM folder of the RomWBW distribution.

+- **ZPM3** - Will run the command STARTZPM at startup.
+This is normally an alias file.
+You use SALIAS to edit such files.
+ZPM3 has no real documentation.
+The NZCOM documentation of STARTZCM is generally correct for ZPM3.

 Since RomWBW can utilize many disk slices, it is very easy to create slices for specific workflows (editing, software development, games, etc.).
 You can then just boot to the slice that is optimized for the task you want to perform.
+Each such slice may have its own startup command batch file that customizes the environment for the specific workflow desired.

 ## System Management